Search: 1976 results

 from the very nations of whom the Lord said to the Israelites, “You shall not associate with them, nor shall they associate with you, for the result will be that they will turn away your hearts to follow their gods.”
 Yet Solomon clung to these in love.

-And had given him orders about this very thing, that he was not to go after other gods; but he did not keep the orders of the Lord.
+and had warned him about this very thing, so that he would not follow other gods.
+But he did not obey the Lord's command.

 Now Hadad was very pleasing to Pharaoh, so that he gave him the sister of his wife, Tahpenes the queen, for his wife.